GUIDE 2024

 Where Do Technical Writers Work

 Technical writers are found in almost all industries, but their work is not highlighted to consumers.
-Consider a scenario.
-You purchase a new tool but are facing difficulty using it.
-You will look for an instruction guide that will elaborate on the process of the tool usage.
-These user guides serve as a ‘communication bridge’ between you and the manufacturing company.
-Technical writers are responsible for developing these user guides.
+Consider a scenario: You purchase a new tool but are having difficulty using it.
+You will look for an instruction guide that elaborates on the process of using the tool.

-If you have the necessary skills as a technical writer, this means that you can work in any industry of your interest.
+If you have the necessary skills as a technical writer, you can work in any industry of your interest.
 Here are the major industries with a high employment rate for technical writers.
 You can also find here the details of technical writers’ jobs in those industries:

 Information Technology

-IT is one of the biggest industries with a high employment rate for technical writers.
+IT is one of the biggest industries, and technical writers have a high employment rate.
 Software Documentation Writer is the most common job post for technical writers in the IT industry.
 Software documentation writers help design the policies and legal documents for the software.
 They are also responsible for writing knowledge-based guides, journal articles, and FAQs.

 Medicine

-The medicine and pharmacy industry has a high demand for technical writers.
-Medical Writer is the common job post in these industries for technical writers.
-A medical writer is responsible to write medical-equipment guides, pharmaceutical user guides, white papers, instruction manuals, and medical software documentation.
+The medicine and pharmacy industries have a high demand for technical writers.
+Medical Writer is the most common job post for technical writers in these industries.
+A medical writer writes medical equipment guides, pharmaceutical user guides, white papers, instruction manuals, and medical software documentation.

 Manufacturing

-Engineers are good at manufacturing innovative machines and tools but are not considered professionals when it comes to writing user guides.
+Engineers are good at manufacturing innovative machines and tools but are not considered professionals when writing user guides.
 This is why the engineering and manufacturing sectors have high recruitment rates for technical writers.

 Government

-Government authorities hire technical writers to draft admin guidance papers, policy documents, laws and regulations, senate documents, and inspection reports.
-As these technical documents are exposed to the public community, the main writing focus is the user readability and comprehension in this case.
+Government authorities hire technical writers to draft administrative guidance papers, policy documents, laws and regulations, Senate documents, and inspection reports.
+As these technical documents are exposed to the public, the main writing focus is user readability and comprehension.

 Cybersecurity/Contract Technical Writer is the most common job post in the government industry.
 The job description is to write user security guides and contract documentation.
-Hence it is preferred to have a degree in Journals along with the required expertise to secure a government technical writer’s seat.
+Hence it is preferred to have a degree in Journals and the required expertise to secure a government technical writer’s seat.

 Insurance

-A Finance college degree can help you secure a technical writer’s job post in the insurance industry.
-Insurance companies usually have separate departments for technical writers.
+A college degree in finance can help you secure a technical writer’s job post in the insurance industry.
+Insurance companies have separate departments for technical writers.
 The job description of a technical writer involves drafting compliance forms and insurance agreements.
-It is recommended for you to obtain a compliance certificate that can vow on your skills.
-It is also preferred to know the insurance company’s laws, rules, and regulations to secure a job in the insurance industry.
+It is recommended that you obtain a compliance certificate that can show your skills.
+Knowing the insurance company’s laws, rules, and regulations is also preferred to secure a job in the insurance industry.

-One of the major Insurance company’s technical writer’s job posts is Insurance Documentation Writer.
-The hiring manager recruits candidates who can fill the required skills and expertise but is good to have certificates and awards that make you stand out from the crowd.
+One of the major Insurance companies’ technical writer job posts is Insurance Documentation Writer.
+The hiring manager recruits candidates who can fill the required skills and expertise, but it is good to have certificates and awards that make you stand out from the crowd.

 Summary

-Technical writing is rewarding financially, and its demand will increase as the world is increasing technologically.
+Technical writing is rewarding, and its demand will increase as technology progresses.

 If you are new to technical writing and are looking to break-in, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of being a technical writer, how to dominate technical writer interviews, and how to stand out as a technical writing candidate.